Snorkel Hallett Cove Beach to Celebrate Park of the Month - 5th March

 Toilets and shaded picnic tables are available

 Easy access to the beach, a boat ramp for a kayak or stand up-board.

 Accessible car parking.

-Event location change - We will set up a marquee on the southern end of Heron Reserve next to toilets, BBQ areas, and playground.
+Event location - We will set up a marquee on the southern end of Heron Reserve next to toilets, BBQ areas, and playground.

 Are snorkel tours only for children?
 Or for adults too?

 EMS snorkel tours are for all ages, adults, and children from 5 years and up.
-Children under 15 years will need to be accompanied and supervised in the water by a paying adult.
+Children 15 years and under will need to be accompanied and supervised in the water by a paying adult.
 For ages 5-7, no more than one child per adult.
 For ages 8 and above, no more than 2 children per adult.

 What concessions are available?

 A concession is defined as a Senior or Australian Health Care Card Holder who holds a Government issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.

 A student is defined as any primary or secondary school student or full time tertiary and post-secondary students who have an approved photo ID.